New to Sly Flourish? Start Here or subscribe to the newsletter.

 Running random encounters gives us a fun way to watch the game go in directions we never anticipated.
 By tying them to secrets and clues, running them as situations instead of forcing combat, and adding interesting backdrops; we create scenes never having been done before and all see where they go together.
 Add random encounters to your toolbox and play to see what happens.

-Share this article with your friends using this link: https://slyflourish.com/meaningful_random_encounters.html
+Share this article by copying this link: https://slyflourish.com/meaningful_random_encounters.html

 Have a question or want to contact me?
 Check out Sly Flourish's Frequently Asked Questions.